davinkevin/angular-formation/PLAN.md

     * Description of main Features
 * Karma, Jasmine and Protractor in TypeScript

-### Relying on...

-* RxJS 5.X
-    * TP About RxJS : RxJS 101
-* ZoneJS
-    * TP about ZoneJS : Measuring timing with ZoneJS
-* Injector for Dependency Injection
-    * Link to Dagger2
-    * Simple example
-* Reflect Metadata

 ## Deep Dive into Angular

 ### Anatomy of Angular Application